SSWConsulting/SSW.People/Readme.md

 ```

 ### Development
-1. Branch off master for your PBI
+1. Branch off main for your PBI
 2. Run *yarn build* (or *npm run-script build*) (.env.production is required for this step)
 3. Do your work
 4. Run the site in development mode by *yarn develop* (or *npm run-script develop*) (.env.development is required for this step)